NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be AirDistribution or DSE.
   .. [#] NumberofUnitsServed only required if IsSharedSystem is true, in which case it must be > 1.
   .. [#] If PumpPowerWattsPerTon not provided, defaults to 30 W/ton per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_ for a closed loop system.
+  .. [#] Pump power is calculated using PumpPowerWattsPerTon and the cooling capacity in tons, unless the system only provides heating, in which case the heating capacity in tons is used instead.
   .. [#] If FanPowerWattsPerCFM not provided, defaulted to 0.5 W/cfm if COP <= 8.75/3.2, else 0.375 W/cfm.
   .. [#] SharedLoopWatts only required if IsSharedSystem is true.
   .. [#] Shared loop pump power attributed to the dwelling unit is calculated as SharedLoopWatts / NumberofUnitsServed.